Why It Pays to Create Long-Form, Specialized Healthcare Content

 Healthcare content that covers general advice and concerns is common.
 How many blog posts and articles have you seen that discuss the general health advice everyone already knows: drink lots of water, exercise, eat your veggies?
 There’s nothing wrong with those articles, but most of the patients at your hospital are coming in with more specific concerns.

 They don’t necessarily need to know they should exercise more (though it is good advice); they need to know how to deal with the particular health concern they’re facing at that moment.
-Content that does a deep dive into answering the questions a person with a broken leg, pregnancy or skin cancer diagnosis needs to know will be more relevant and meaningful to those patients in that moment than any more generalized health advice.
+Specialized content creation that does a deep dive into answering the questions a person with a broken leg, pregnancy, or skin cancer diagnosis needs to know will be more relevant and meaningful to those patients in that moment than any more generalized health advice.
+A robust content strategy tailored to these specific needs ensures that the content is not only engaging but also compliant with industry regulations, ultimately fostering trust and improving patient outcomes.

-Focused content means more meaningful relationships with a smaller number of visitors.
+Focused healthcare content marketing means more meaningful relationships with a smaller number of visitors.

 Healthcare marketers can choose to play a numbers game and get as much content out there that reaches as many people as possible.
 That can pay off, but your competition is fierce if you go that route.
 By homing in on more specific audiences and crafting the content that’s hyper-relevant to their needs, the number of people who find your content useful will decline, but their relationship to it (and your brand by extension) will be more meaningful.

-Long-form content performs well (with readers and Google).
+Long-form content performs well with search engine optimization (with readers and Google).

-While shorter content still has an important role to play in many inbound marketing plans, long-form has been gaining many advocates in the marketing world who have found that it’s good for SEO, it’s well-received by readers and it’s a good way to build a reputation as an authority.
+While shorter content still has an important role to play in many inbound marketing plans, long-form has been gaining many advocates in the marketing world who have found that it’s good for SEO, it’s well-received by readers, it’s a good way to build a reputation as an authority, and it benefits from thorough keyword research to improve search results.

 While the rise of social media seemed to suggest people wanted fast and short content, analytics have continued to show people will stay on a site and read long articles (but only if they’re good, of course).
 And Google likes long-form content, too.
 According to a recent analysis of the top-ranked sites for 20,000 different keywords, content of more than 2,000 words tends to dominate those top spots.